clickpaysa/woo-subscription/README.md

 ### Install using FTP method

 1. Download the latest release of the plugin
-2. Upload the folder `clickpay-woocommerce` to the wordpress installation directory: `wp-content/plugins/`
+2. Upload the folder `WooCommerce_clickpaysubscription` to the wordpress installation directory: `wp-content/plugins/`

 *Note: Delete any previous Clickpay plugin.*